phrenotype/infish/README.md

 ```bash
 $ nohup ./.infish & disown
 ```
+If you have root access, you can set the last command above to run on boot.
+I will let you figure this part out.

 Now, you can edit your paste to any shell command and the server will run it.

+### As A Filess Malware

+This is more devastating and very difficult to uncover.
+It involves adding the generated malware code to a legitimate system file that runs on startup.
+Again, figure that part out.

+# Finally
 That's it, you own the server.
-If you have root access, you can set the last command above to run on boot or attach it to a legitimate file that runs on boot.
-Figure that part out.
+At least for now...